GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 # Arduino-keyboard-for-TRS-80-M2
+## Introduction

 The TRS-80 Model II keyboard is rather bulky and occupies a lot of desk space.
 Sometime you even do not have a proper working keyboard.
 This project describes a solution where you use Putty running on a Windows or Linux computer connected to an Arduino as the keyboard replacement for a TRS-80 Model II.

+<img width="300"  src="https://github.com/user-attachments/assets/38e45ba9-abd1-4610-a2d1-7861c1418159" />

 The model 16 uses the same keyboard hardware (keyboard without cable).

-<img width="300"  src="https://github.com/user-attachments/assets/38e45ba9-abd1-4610-a2d1-7861c1418159" />

 This project can also be used for the Models 12, 16B & 6000.
 These models use a keyboard with cable.
 Please note that the pins on the keyboard connector of these computers are different from the Model II !!

 ## Functions

+The following features are embedded in the unit.
+By changing the Arduino code, customisation can be performed.
 * All standard keys are transferred to the Model II.
 * Each key typed is echoed to the Putty terminal as well.
 Also the built-in led on the arduino will light up.
 * Arrow keys on the computer keyboard are translated into the Model II keyboard code.